cofifield/JacksonTheMighty/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+If you just want to play the game, there are precompiled executables for both Windows & Mac OS.

 ### Prerequisites